hiphops-io/hiphops-io.github.io/docs/config.md

 The second `when` block first excludes files ending in .css, but then adds all files to the match (including those that end in .css).

-Every field has a `fieldname_not` variation which returns the opposite boolean result for the same patterns.
+Every field has a `FIELDNAME_not` variation which returns the opposite boolean result for the same patterns.
 ```yaml
   when:
     # Whenever this evaluates to true...